 Screens, computers and smart devices are commonly used in classrooms for learning purposes these days.
 It is important to monitor the recreational screen time and try and reduce this to two hours a day,1 or at least maintain a balance between screen activities and non-screen related activities.

 Maintaining a nutritious diet is important at any age, but especially for growing and developing children.
-Eating a balanced, healthy diet is essential to keeping kids alert in the classroom and active in the playground.
+Eating a balanced, healthy diet filled with lots of fruit, veggies and water is essential to keeping kids alert in the classroom and active in the playground.

-These tips are key to helping children practice positive health habits, not just for the back to school season but all year round!
-Your local ACA chiropractor can also provide advice and assistance on getting back to school ready, including how to maintain spinal health and overall wellbeing.
+They can provide advice and assistance on getting back to school ready, including how to maintain spinal health and overall wellbeing.